José Ramírez (third baseman): 2017: Silver Slugger Award

-On September 3 versus the Detroit Tigers, Ramírez tied a major league record with five extra-base hits, which included three doubles and two home runs.
+On September 3 versus the Detroit Tigers, Ramírez tied a major league record with five extra-base hits, three doubles and two home runs.
 Incidentally, both home runs received "help", as both were catchable.
 For the first home run, Mikie Mahtook pushed the ball over the fence with his bare hand.
 On the second, the ball bounced off Alex Presley's glove and touched the yellow stripe of the fence for a home run.
 That game was also the 11th of a 22-game win streak spanning August 24−September 15, which surpassed the 2002 Oakland Athletics' 20 consecutive wins for the American League record, and was the second longest all-time to the New York Giants' 26 consecutive in 1916.
 In that streak, Ramírez made the strongest offensive contribution, batting .423/.462/.944.
 He was named AL Player of the Week on September 5.

-In 152 games played in 2017, Ramirez finished with an MLB-leading 56 doubles, a .318 batting average, .957 OPS, 29 home runs, 83 RBI, and 107 runs scored.
-He totaled 91 extra base hits, the second-highest total in one season for a switch hitter in major league history.
+In 152 games played in 2017, Ramirez finished with an MLB-leading 56 doubles, a .318 batting average, .957 on-base plus slugging (OPS), 29 home runs, 83 RBIs, and 107 runs scored.
+He had 91 extra base hits, the second-highest total in one season for a switch hitter in major league history.
 He became just the 19th player to hit at least 56 doubles in one season.
-His .957 OPS is the highest-ever in one season for a player who made at least 60 appearances at both second base and third base.
+His .957 OPS is the highest ever in one season for a player who made at least 60 appearances at both second base and third base.
 Of the 74 major league batters to hit at least 25 home runs, Ramírez struck out the fewest times (69).

 End of season awards for Ramírez included selection as designated hitter on Baseball America's All-MLB Team, and his first career Silver Slugger Award, as the top-hitting AL third baseman.
-He received a nomination as one of three Rawlings Gold Glove Award finalists at third base.
-He placed third in the AL Most Valuable Player Award balloting, behind winner José Altuve and Aaron Judge.
+He was one of three Gold Glove Award finalists at third base.
+He placed third in the AL Most Valuable Player Award voting, behind winner Jose Altuve and Aaron Judge.